-On a Fire Weather Day, we won't turn power back on after an outage without carefully considering any risks.
-Attempts to automatically restore power will be limited until we have sent a crew to patrol the powerline and find the cause of the fault.
+This includes not allowing the network to automatically attempt to turn the power back on until we have sent a crew to patrol the powerline and find the cause of the fault.
 Some regional powerlines are hundreds of kilometres long, so this can take some time.